FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 ## The Setup

 We'll first start with the thermal camera footage.
 The output of the [thermal camera](https://en.wikipedia.org/wiki/Thermographic_camera) is a grayscale video.
-Instead of this video, you may upload your own or activate the WebCam, which even allows you to live stream from a thermal camera using [OBS](https://obsproject.com/)'s virtual WebCam and various input methods.
+Instead of this video, you may upload your own or activate the webcam, which even allows you to live stream from a thermal camera using [OBS](https://obsproject.com/)'s virtual webcam output and various input methods.

 <blockquote class="reaction"><div class="reaction_text">No data leaves your device, all processing happens on your GPU.
 Feel free to use videos exposing your most intimate secrets.</div><img class="kiwi" src="/assets/kiwis/happy.svg"></blockquote>